A Sharp Threshold for Bootstrap Percolation in a Random Hypergraph: The Second Phase in the Subcritical Case

 \section{The Second Phase in the Subcritical Case}

 In this section we will complete the proof of Theorem~\ref{hypmainThm} in the subcritical case.
-It may be helpful to recall the definition of the processes we run in the second phase from Subsection~\ref{secsum} and the definition of $\mathcal{F}_m'$ from Subsection~\ref{sec:probspace}.
+It may be helpful to recall the definition of the processes we run in the second phase in the subcritical case from Subsection~\ref{subcritrough} and the definition of $\mathcal{F}_m'$ from Subsection~\ref{sec:probspace}.
 Remember that in the second phase we ``restart the clock'' again from time zero letting $\mathcal{H}(0):= \mathcal{H}(M)$, $I(0):= I(M)$.
+The number of steps in the second phase is $M_2$, which was defined in \eqref{M2def}.
+We repeat the definition of $M_2$ in the subcritical case here, for the sake of convenience:

 We begin by presenting some technical definitions of various constants that will be used throughout this section.
 These constants are required to state our main lemmas and are useful to simplify future calculations.